kuwaai/genai-os/docs/windows_installation.md

 - If you want to load models on GPU, please install [CUDA](https://developer.nvidia.com/cuda-toolkit) first.

 ### Quick Installation
-- Gemini Pro and ChatGPT are enabled by default.
+- Gemini and ChatGPT are enabled by default.
 If you need to run the gguf model, please drop it in the path: executors\llamacpp.
 - The process will create an admin account.
 If you need a new one, please refer to the first item in [FAQs](#faq).
 ```bat
 git clone https://github.com/kuwaai/genai-os.git